Mimiview/ImageProcessing-v.1.0-/README.md

 # ImageProcessing-v.1.0-
-This was my exam's project
+This was my exam's project, it consists in Image Processing of .bmp images.

 -To compile and run, use that Makefile, and for running information just run with ./main.
  And then add everything you want.

 -In project.pdf you can see all the tasks explained in italian.

+-This library has its engine in that https://github.com/wernsey/bitmap.git